HL7/fhir-medmorph/input/pagecontent/subscription.md

 This section defines the specific requirements related to Subscriptions and Notifications as specified in this MedMorph Reference Architecture (RA) Implementation Guide (IG).
-The specification focuses on the creation of SubscriptionTopics in the Data Source (e.g., an EHR), Subscriptions to the topics by the Health Data Exchange app (HDEA),MedMorph’s backend services app, and notifications from the EHR to the HDEA.
+The specification focuses on the creation of SubscriptionTopics in the Data Source (e.g., an EHR), subscriptions to the topics by the Health Data Exchange app (HDEA), MedMorph’s backend services app, and notifications from the Data Source to the HDEA.

 ### MedMorph Subscription Topics